Buffalo Bills News: Duke Williams, Preseason Standout And Former CFL Star, Elevated To Active Roster

 Buffalo Bills fans could finally get a look at Duke Williams in regular season action.

-The team announced Saturday that the former Canadian Football League star and preseason standout was elevated from the practice squad to the active roster, filling a roster vacancy.
+The Bills announced Saturday that the former Canadian Football League star and preseason standout was elevated from the practice squad to the active roster, filling a roster vacancy.
 Williams had led the CFL in receiving last year with 1,579 yards over the course of the 18-game season.
-He also had 11 touchdown.
+He also had 11 touchdowns.

 As the team noted, Williams had a strong preseason, catching six passes for 53 yards and a pair of touchdowns across two games.
 Williams could give the Bills a dimension currently lacking from its receiving corps — the ability to fight for balls in traffic.
-At 6-foot-3 and 225 pounds, Williams will be the biggest body for the Bills.
+At 6-foot-3 and 225 pounds, Williams will be the biggest body on the field for Buffalo.

 Many fans had been clamoring for a look at Williams, who was a surprise cut to end the preseason but signed to the team’s practice squad.
 The Bills have struggled at times on offense this year, with quarterback Josh Allen falling victim to mistakes and at times appearing to not be on the same page as his wide receivers.
-The Bills as a team have five dropped passes this year, ninth in the NFL.
+The team has five dropped passes this year, ninth in the NFL.

 The Bills had freed up a roster spot after releasing offensive tackle Conor McDermott on Thursday.
-There was some thought that the Bills could be saving a roster spot to bring in quarterback Davis Webb from the practice squad if Josh Allen were not cleared to play on Sunday, but Allen cleared concussion protocol on Saturday and is expected to start.
+There was some thought that they could be saving a roster spot to bring in quarterback Davis Webb from the practice squad if Allen was not able to play on Sunday, but Allen cleared concussion protocol on Saturday and is expected to start.
 Allen had been knocked out of last week’s loss to the New England Patriots after taking a hit to the head in the fourth quarter.

 We’ve signed WR Duke Williams from the practice squad. #GoBills pic.twitter.com/Bgb2RP6rZh